camipozas/sap_extraction/README.md

 - Os
 - Shutil
 - Pandas
-- sqlalchemy (conection to sql server)
+- sqlalchemy (connection to sql server)

 Fistable, I defined the function *descarga()* that enters in the transaction in SAP by selenium I did the all scraping to do all the flow and extract the data.